 - Analyze and present data.
 Whatever analysis technique you use, present your findings in a way that clearly and accurately communicates the takeaways.

 - Take action.
 Once you’ve obtained the information you were looking for, take appropriate action.

-- Chapter 4: Market research methods.
+- Market research methods.
 What methods can you use to find answers to your burning questions?
 There are plenty, but we walk through five frequently used methods, when it’s best to employ them, and pitfalls to watch out for.

 Remember to bookmark this guide for later reference.
 Market research can be a complex topic, and as your needs change you may need a refresher on approaches or methods you haven’t used before.